Iowa Tribe announces new casino resort plans on I-44

 “Caesars Entertainment is the largest gaming company in North America,” Iowa Tribe of Oklahoma Chairman Perri Ahhaitty said in a written statement.
 “They have a strong track record of partnering with Native American Tribes across the country, making them an easy choice to help us develop a world-class, full-service resort experience.”

-The statement indicated the resort would be built in phases with a casino and several dining options available when the property opens with a hotel coming later
+The statement indicates that the resort will be built in phases with a casino and several dining options available when the property opens, with a hotel coming later.

-No details were announced regarding when construction would launch or where the facility would be located.

 People are also reading…

-Lincoln County Assessor's Office records indicate the Iowa Tribe of Oklahoma owns a vacant 65-acre tract of land immediately south of I-44, about five miles west of Chandler.
+Lincoln County Assessor's Office records indicate that the Iowa Tribe of Oklahoma owns a vacant 65-acre tract of land immediately south of I-44 about five miles west of Chandler.

 The land is immediately north of the Iowa Tribe’s existing Ioway Casino, located off Oklahoma 66.
 The 900-plus member tribe also operates the Cimarron Casino in Perkins.

-A spokesperson for the Oklahoma Turnpike Authority said the tribe had approached the state agency “a few years ago” regarding building a new I-44 interchange east of Wellston.
+A spokesperson for the Oklahoma Turnpike Authority said the tribe had approached the state agency “a few years ago” regarding building a new Turner Turnpike interchange east of Wellston — which is about a dozen miles west of Chandler.

+The toll road has entrance and exit ramps at Wellston and at Chandler.

-“We are honored to be selected by the Iowa Tribe of Oklahoma to help them achieve their goals and we’re looking forward to bringing Harrah’s to a new market,” said Robert Livingston, senior vice president of development for Caesars Entertainment.
-“With properties throughout the Midwest, Harrah’s is the perfect brand fit for Oklahoma.”
+Robert Livingston, senior vice president of development for Caesars Entertainment, said his company is “honored to be selected by the Iowa Tribe of Oklahoma to help them achieve their goals, and we’re looking forward to bringing Harrah’s to a new market.”

+“With properties throughout the Midwest, Harrah’s is the perfect brand fit for Oklahoma,” he continued.